meteor/meteor/v3-docs/docs/cli/index.md

 ## meteor reset {meteorreset}

-Reset the current project to a fresh state.
-Removes the local mongo database.
+Reset the current project to a fresh state and clear the local cache.

+To remove also the local mongo database use `--db` flag.

 ::: warning
-This deletes your data!
+Reset with `--db` flag deletes your data!
 Make sure you do not have any information you care about in your local mongo database by running `meteor mongo`.
 From the mongo shell, use `show collections` and <code>db.<i>collection</i>.find()</code> to inspect your data.